-For the three month period ended July 31, 2016
+For the six month period ended October 31, 2017

-Net loss for the three month period ended July 31, 2016 amounted to \$173,810 (\$0.00 per share) compared to \$316,008 (\$0.00 per share) in 2015.
-This difference is largely due to changes in exploration expenditures; overall, the Company incurred smaller Morocco and U2 expenditures, but had a larger Quebec program.
-The Company also had a recovery of management fees in the prior year due to changes in the share price of the Company; DSUs were issued to the directors, but the value of the total shares .
+Net loss for the six month period ended October 31, 2017 amounted to \$549,214 (\$0.00 per share) compared to \$526,444 (\$0.00 per share) in fiscal 2016.
+This difference is due to changes in exploration expenditures and management fees; overall, the Company incurred larger exploration expenditures on their projects and had a recovery of management fees in the current period.

-Some of the significant expenses for the three month period ended July 31, 2016 are as follows:
+Some of the significant expenses for the six month period ended October 31, 2017 are as follows:

-- Net exploration expenditures of \$102,389 decreased from \$326,735 in 2015, which is due to changes in the Quebec and Morocco programs.
-Please refer to Note 6 in the financial statements for additional detail on exploration expenditures. - The Company accrued \$31,400 (2015 \$31,400) in indemnity interest expense on the balance that was accrued in the 2013 year end audit. - During the period, the Company incurred a recovery of management fees totalling \$13,846 (2015 recovery of \$51,720) under the deferred share unit plan.
-The accrual (or recovery) of management fees each quarter relates in part to fluctuations in the share price; deferred share units were issued at the end of each quarter.
-The value of the accrual is then adjusted based on the weighted average trade price of the shares over the last five trading days prior to quarter end; any decline in price can decrease the overall liability, despite an increase in the number of shares issuable. - Office and administrative expenses of \$27,208 (2015 \$24,860) has increased despite a reduction of management and shared office costs.
-During the 2016 fiscal year, office costs changed from being split between four companies to being split between five companies.
-However, in this fiscal year end, it also incurred additional freight and lab fees in examining other potential projects. - Professional fees of 35 (2015 847) has decreased from the prior year. - Transfer agent and filing fees of \$1,527 (2015 \$914) have increased due to additional insider filing fees and a news release for the Quebec project. - Travel and promotion expenses of \$129 (2015 \$44) increased slightly from the prior year.
+- Net exploration expenditures of \$383,662 increased from \$334,515 in 2016, which is due to changes in the Quebec and Morocco programs.
+Please refer to Note 6 in the financial statements for additional detail on exploration expenditures. - The Company accrued \$62,000 (2016 \$62,800) in indemnity interest expense on the balance that was accrued in the 2013 year end audit. - During the period, the Company had a net recovery of management fees of \$4,595 (2016 management fees of \$41,719 were accrued) under the deferred share unit plan.
+The accrual (or recovery) of management fees each quarter relates in part to fluctuations in the share price; deferred share units are issued at the end of each quarter.
+The value of the accrual is then adjusted based on the weighted average trade price of the shares over the last five trading days prior to quarter end; any decline in price can decrease the overall liability, despite an increase in the number of shares issuable, resulting in a possible recovery of costs. - Office and administrative expenses of \$39,843 (2016 \$41,355) has decreased due to a reduction of management and shared office costs, including shared administrative staff.
+In the six month period ended October 31, 2016, the Company had also incurred additional consulting costs in examining other potential projects; such costs were not incurred in the current year end. - Professional fees of \$50,484 (2016 \$41,569) has increased from the prior year; in the current year, the Company incurred additional legal fees relating to the potential purchase of the minority JV interest of the Quebec metals project.